andymanitara/tweak/README.md

 ### Templates/Skeletons
 A skeleton for Grunt, Brunch a Gulp will shortly be created

-### Extensions
+### Extensions/Plugins
 As Tweak.js is built with CoffeeScript; which utilises OOP Classes, extending the framework is as easy as eating some pie.
-For example applying different template engines can be applied by an Extension.
-The extension can completely override a class or have to be directly accessed.
+For example applying different template engines can be applied by an extension/plugin.

-When creating an Extension to a framework, please use the nameing convension of [Name]Tweaked, example JadeTweaked.
-This will make it easy for people to fine extensions to the framework.
-This isnt a required naming convetion, just a preferance, so dont worry if the name is already taken.
+When creating an extension/plugin to a framework, please use the naming convention of [Name]Tweaked, example JadeTweaked.
+This will make it easy for people to find extensions/plugins to the framework.
+This isn't a required naming convention, just a preference, so don't worry if the name is already taken.

-For a list of extentions look at EXTENSIONS.md.
+For a list of extensions/plugins look at EXTENSIONS.md.
 Please fork and add to the EXTENSIONS.md if you wish to submit an extension.

-An example Extension will be supplied, along with how to apply it to the Framework.
+An example extension will be supplied, along with how to apply it to the Framework.

 ## Concepts
 Below is a rough guide to the concepts used within Tweak.js.
 Additional information can be found on the web to help your understanding on MVC concepts.
 For more in-depth details on what Tweak.js can do, look at the relevant module in the [documentation](http://docs.tweakjs.com/) or look at the source code for line by line comments.
 Better yet just get stuck in and mess around with it; its versatile for lots of needs.